harrellbm/digital-garden/content/The Organization of My Digital Garden.md

 These are pieces of information I will attach to the beginning of each note that helps give clearer context to how I view the ideas and information contained.

 1. **Note Dates**:
-	Important dates to help frame the note’s life cycle:
+	>Important dates to help frame the note’s life cycle:
+	>- Date a note was planted.
+	>- Date note was last tended

+>[!Note]
-		_Both dates are auto added/updated using the "Update time on edit" community plugin._
+>Both dates are auto added/updated using the "Update time on edit" community plugin.
-	- Date a note was planted.
-	- Date note was last tended
 2. **Epistemic Disclosure**:
-	Tag to make clear the level of work put into an idea:
+	Tags to make clear the level of work put into an idea:
 	- #🌱Seed an idea that is intriguing but has had very little development.
 In other words, they are interesting tidbits that I may do more with in the future.
 	- #🪴Sprout an idea that has been developed and thought about, but not put into any kind of final form.
-	- #🌿Sapling an idea that is the starts of a final form
+	- #🌿Sapling an idea that has the starts of a final form.
-	- #🌳Tree an idea that had matured
+	- #🌳Tree an idea that had matured into a more well rounded line of thought.
 	- #🍋Fruit Essays, poems, projects, or other more polished forms of writing.
 They are independently useful products of a line of thought or initiative.
 3. **Idea Sentiment**:
-	My personal opinion/acceptance of the idea held within a note.
+	My personal opinion/acceptance of the idea held within a note:
 	- #🤢Strongly-Disagree
 	- #😟Disagree
 	- #😐Neutral